ipv6-feet-under/WriteUps-dCTF21/A Simple SP Box!/README.md

 	return ''.join(message)
 ```

 Afterwards it converts the message into a list-object and calculates how many "rounds" it is going to encrypt it.
-We don't need to understand how many rounds exactly it will be done, but we can see because of the 2* it's always an even amount of rounds.
+We don't need to understand how many rounds its exactly going to take, but we can see because of the 2* it's always an even amount of rounds.
 This will help us in the following.

 It then maps the message with another alphabet S_box and scrambles it up by shifting every 2nd letter to the front and returns the encrypted message afterwards.